 Building and improvements 40 years

 Office furniture and equipment 5 years

 Automobiles 5 years

+Right-to-use subscription assets Life of subscription

 When, in the opinion of management, certain assets are impaired, any estimated decline in value is accounted for as an expense.
 There were no impaired assets at year end.